Sunday, July 9th - 5th Sunday after Pentecost - St Maria Goretti VM

-Friday, April 21st - St Anselm BCD
+Friday, July 14th - St Bonaventure BCD

 We welcome anyone who maybe be visiting Our Lady of the Snow Catholic Church.
 Please feel free to ask any questions and join us after Mass for our usual socializing.
 You are welcome to browse through any of our literature.
 Extra head coverings and Missals are at the back of the church.
 Remember, Holy Communion may only be received by Catholics who observe the Traditional teachings of the Catholic Church, are in the state of sanctifying grace, and have completed a three hour fast.